 How to research

-In Week 1 we asked a series of questions about story, including the five key questions of who, what, where, when and why.
+In week one we asked a series of questions about story, including the five key questions of who, what, where, when and why.

 Fact or fiction, the same questions apply.